 Also in second grade, we were assigned the essay topic: “What I Want to be When I Grow Up” for a school-wide essay contest.
 I wrote about my desire to be a famous ice skater.
 Two things of note here: 1) I had never been ice skating and 2) I did not want to just be an ice skater, but a famous one.
 Despite my lack of knowledge about ice skating, I won 1st place for the second grade and a prize of free ice cream for a week.
 For a whole week!
 Miss Dodd beamed with delight when my name was announced and made me feel so special.

 At the end of that second grade year, my mom purchased a metal butterfly bookmark to give to Miss Dodd as an end of the year gift.
 About a week into summer break I received a letter addressed to me in the mailbox.
 It was a thank you note from Miss Dodd.
 I could not believe that my teacher wrote me a letter in the summer!
 It was such a tiny thing, but one that I have always remembered.
 I always try to write thank you notes to my students no matter how small the gift given.
-It is about showing appropriate appreciation to my students and their parents, while also modeling the correct behavior of gratitude for these children that will soon be adults in this world.
+It is about showing appropriate appreciation to my students and their parents, while also modeling the correct behavior of gratitude for these children who will soon be adults in this world.

 I appreciate Miss Dodd for her kindness, her enthusiasm, and her dedication to her students.
 I had the pleasure of seeing with Miss Dodd many times over the years, and I am thankful that I had the opportunity to let her know how much she meant to me.

 Use this week to thank your child’s teacher or your own previous teachers for those small acts that made a difference to you.
-If they are no longer here, just as Miss Dodd passed on nearly three years ago, find a way to pay tribute to their legacy.
+If they are no longer here, just as Miss Dodd passed on nearly three years ago, find a way to pay tribute to their legacies.